-Figure One: A New Space for the Consideration of Learners' Experience systems through which a learner makes sense of the curriculum and instruction of the classroom.
+Figure One: A New Space for the Consideration of Learners' Experience creates a new two-dimensional "space" for the consideration of ABE/ESOL teaching and learning.
+The vertical in Figure One suggests the possibility of increasingly complex meaning NCSALL systems through which a learner makes sense of the curriculum and instruction of the classroom.
 "Change on the horizontal" for a learner in a history class, for example, might involve developing a greater fund of knowledge about the events, players, and dates of a given historical period in a particular part of the world.
 But "change on the vertical" (e.g., a change from a more concrete to a more abstract way of understanding the curriculum) might involve a qualitatively new relationship to the content itself such that one can identify the values or beliefs underlying a factual historical narrative; generalize from the facts to infer themes or principles; or inquire into the historiographic bias of those who are rendering the account in the first place.